 The groups used ClearPoint to link existing departmental measures and initiatives to the new organizational objectives.
 When they came back together, they used ClearPoint to view and discuss the strategy, and noticed that some of the objectives were not currently supported.
 As a result, they discussed the need for additional measures and initiatives that would help them accomplish all their goals.

 This was emblematic of what the software can do: You identify needs, evaluate your options, make decisions, and follow through—all with the help of ClearPoint.
 Interested in seeing it live?
-Pick a time and we’ll show you!
+Pick a time for a DEMO and we’ll show you!